sbip-sg/mecanywhere/README.md

 ### Services

-> Open https://sbip-sg.github.io/mec_anywhere/ for online documentation + user guides.
+> Open https://sbip-sg.github.io/meca/ for online documentation + user guides.

 - did-go
     - Decentalized Identity (DID) service written in Golang
 - example-tasks
-    - Example tasks for the MECAnywhere platform
+    - Example tasks for the MECA platform
     - [README to build tasks](example-tasks/README.md)
 - Pymeca actors
     - Template actors that use pymeca library to interact with the smart contracts.
 These come in the form of CLI.